-Find out which institutions offer the GDL by using our Course search.
+Find out which institutions offer law conversion courses by using our Course search.

-If you studied a non-law degree but wish to become a lawyer, you must take a conversion course known as the Graduate Diploma in Law (GDL).
+Until 2021, if you studied a non-law degree at university and want to become a solicitor or barrister, you must take a conversion course known as the Graduate Diploma in Law (GDL).
 Some institutions may refer to it as the Common Professional Exam, but this is the same as the GDL.
 From 2021, the route to qualifying as a solicitor is changing – see below for more information.

-The GDL is a one-year, full-time course designed to provide non-law graduates with a diploma equivalent to a law degree.
+The GDL is a one-year, full-time (or two-year part-time) course that results in a diploma equivalent to a law degree.
 It forms the common basis for non-law graduate entry to both the solicitors' and barristers' professions.
 Indeed, without a law degree or the GDL you cannot become a solicitor (unless you take the non-graduate, CILEx route).
 The course can also be taken over two years either part time or by distance learning.
 However, whichever way you get on the course, the GDL is an intensive, demanding programme.

 Change ahead: the Solicitors Qualifying Examination

 The Solicitors Qualifying Examination (SQE) is a new system of exams that all prospective solicitors must pass at the point of qualifying from 2021.

 When the SQE is introduced, prospective solicitors will no longer need a law degree or GDL to qualify.
 Instead, the new requirements are:

 Technically, anyone with a university degree (or equivalent) can attempt the SQE assessments without undertaking any legal training first (as long as they can afford the exam fees totalling around £4,500).
 But the SQE is not a course like a law degree, GDL or LPC – it is just a series of exams.
 This means that, in reality, people with no previous legal training will be very unlikely to pass the SQE.
 The GDL and other, similar law conversion courses will therefore continue to be a necessary stage of the journey for many non-law graduates.